Hemali Chhapia | TNN

 The idea probably came too late to the country’s financial hub.
 It was natural for officials at the University of Mumbai to wonder how there was never a course for students to understand financial markets.
 From this year, about 30 colleges in the city will offer graduation in commerce with a specialisation in financial markets.

 “The course is an attempt to identify an emerging area and provide quality professional manpower for the financial sector,’’ said university vice-chancellor Vijay Khole.
 Admission to the six-semester financial markets degree course will be given on merit to those who have cleared the HSC.
 The course will cover almost every aspect of the stock market.
-Students will be exposed to the nature
+Students will be exposed to the nature and purpose of fixed-income securities and markets.

 They will also gain skills in modern valuation techniques, including the use of the zero-coupon curve, duration and convexity, option-adjusted spreads and the discount margin method for floating-rate notes.